Bearlock/Node/README.md

 </html>
 ```

 But I didn't want plaintext.
-I wanted fully rendered html.
+I wanted fully rendered HTML.
 I tweaked the headers ever so slightly:

 ```javascript
 res.writeHead(200, { 'content-type': 'text/html' })
 ```

-And that fully rendered the html to look how I wanted.
+And that fully rendered the HTML to look how I wanted.

 Output:

-<h1>Welcome! this is a test of my HTTP server!</h1>
+<h1>Welcome!
+This is a test of my HTTP server!</h1>